-When the CernVM-FS client can be installed on the worker node but for whatever reason on-demand downloading to a local cache is difficult, the cvmfs\preload utility can be used to preload a CernVM-FS cache onto the shared cluster file system.
+The cvmfs\preload utility can be used to preload a CernVM-FS cache onto the shared cluster file system.
 Internally it uses the same code that is used to replicate between CernVM-FS stratum 0 and stratum 1.
 The cvmfs\preload command is a self-extracting binary with no further dependencies and should work on a majority of x86\64 Linux hosts.
-Note however that this method can significantly strain the cluster file system's meta-data server(s) and that many HPC systems have had better results with loopback filesystems as node caches as discussed below.